grantcurell/projects/Understand and Run LINPACK/README_2.md

 When you first look at this, it is very confusing. [`mpirun`](./binary/mpirun) is launched by either by runme_intel64_dynamic or directly, and `mpirun` then launches mpiexec.hydra, which then launches multiple instances of runme_intel64_prv, which then launches xhpl_intel64_dynamic.
 Hydra's options are defined [here](https://www.intel.com/content/www/us/en/docs/mpi-library/developer-reference-linux/2021-8/global-hydra-options.html).
 I_MPI_PERHOST is defined as:

 TODO - get rid of this

+### A Word of Warning on Job Managers

+I started this on SLURM. `mpirun` specifically checks a series of environment variables that modify how everything runs.
+I strongly recommend not running this under a job manager.
+I found it quite confusing.
+If environment variables are present from a job manager it is likely that the benchmark will autodetect them and silently begin overriding what you are doing.

 ### [runme_intel_dynamic](./binary/runme_intel64_dynamic)